psycopg/psycopg/docs/api/connections.rst

         The `~pq.PGconn` libpq connection wrapper underlying the `!Connection`.

-        It can be used to send low level commands to PostgreSQL and access to features not currently wrapped by Psycopg.
+        It can be used to send low level commands to PostgreSQL and access features not currently wrapped by Psycopg.

     .. autoattribute:: info